 Although Xilinx FPGAs are the choice of both Sundance Technology and Pentek, Altera FPGAs are the logic of choice for companies like Colorado Engineering.
 It has introduced the PCIe/104-A10 module, for video and image processing applications.
 It is built using Altera’s Arria 10 FPGA, with 1,150K Logic Elements (KLEs) and core fabric clock speed of up to 800MHz.

 The module can be used for video capture, recording and downlinking, image processing and machine vision in factory applications, as well as robotics and industrial inspection.
 It can be used for Cost, Size, Weight and Power (C-SWaP) applications or as part of large systems with one, four, eight, 16 or more video input channels.

-Caroline Hayes has been a journalist, covering the electronics sector for over 20 years.
+Caroline Hayes has been a journalist covering the electronics sector for more than 20 years.
 She has worked on several European titles, reporting on a variety of industries, including communications, broadcast and automotive.